probmods/probmods2/chapters/04-patterns-of-inference.md

   return smokes
 })
-viz.auto(medicalDist)
+viz(medicalDist)
 ~~~~

 The conditional probability of `smokes` is much higher than the base rate, 0.2, because observing all these symptoms gives strong evidence for smoking.
 See how much evidence the different symptoms contribute by dropping them out of the conditioning set.
-For instance, try conditioning on `cough && chestPain`, or just `cough`; you should observe the probability of `smokes` decrease as fewer symptoms are observed.
+(For instance, try conditioning on `cough && chestPain`, or just `cough`; you should observe the probability of `smokes` decrease as fewer symptoms are observed.)

 Now, suppose we condition also on knowledge about the function that mediates these causal links: `lungDisease`.
 Is there still an informational dependence between these various symptoms and `smokes`?
 In the Inference below, try adding and removing various symptoms (`cough`, `chestPain`, `shortnessOfBreath`) but maintaining the observation `lungDisease`: